The fruit of our valley

 There are various ways of approaching the chestnut in Bergell, and we would like to introduce you to these here.

-Between Soglio and Castasegna there is a large chestnut grove.
-In spring the trees are in blossom and exude a sweet fragrance, in summer the chestnut crowns provide cool shade, in autumn the forest delights us with its fruits.
-If you want to know more about the chestnut, follow the chestnut nature trail.
-It's just a 60 minute round walk from Castasegna through the Brentan.
+Between Soglio and Castasegna there is the largest chestnut grove in Europe.
+In spring the trees are in blossom and exude a sweet fragrance, in summer the chestnut crowns provide shade, in autumn the forest delights us with its fruits.
+If you want to know more about the chestnut, follow the follow the chestnut nature trail, a 60 minute round walk from Castasegna through the Brentan.

 Everywhere in Bregaglia Valley you can try fine chestnut specialities: In the restaurants you can find delicious pasta, in the pasticcerie fine cakes and everywhere in the small village shops different chestnut products.
 If you want to try the taste of the valley from home: visit our online shop.